Turn a Breech Baby Naturally (Moms, Don't Try This at Home)

-A baby in breech position can wreak havoc on a woman in her third trimester of pregnancy, posing issues with a natural vaginal delivery.
-We were determined to avoid a Cesarean section and decided to try to turn the breech baby naturally.
+A baby in breech position can be a problem during the third trimester of pregnancy, posing issues with a natural vaginal delivery.
+Complications from the baby's improper positioning can pose damage to the unborn baby.
+This humor piece is my experience as a frustrated, expectant mother, and should never be taken as medical advice.
+We were young, poor, and uber-determined to avoid an external version and a Cesarean section and decided to try to turn the breech baby naturally.
 You won't believe the outlandish things we tried!
-This humorous article shows how a crazy pregnant mom can do anything she sets her heart on, with a little help from her friends and a babbling toddler.
+This humorous article shows how a crazy pregnant mom can do anything she sets her heart on, with a little help from a babbling toddler.

 Normal Baby Position

 My Obstetrician Must Have Seen the Humor, But I Was Nine Months Pregnant

 Last week, a few days before my visit to the obstetrician, I noticed something peculiar going on in my stomach.
 My stomach started to wobble and undulate like a stormy sea.
 Baby was inside there doing water aerobics!
 I didn't think much more of it until my visit to the doctor, which went something like this:

 Doctor: So, how are you feeling?

 Me: You mean besides having a bowling ball sitting on my pelvis?
 I'm not running the Boston Marathon anytime soon...

 Doctor: Umm, ok then.
 Let's just take a look at your stomach to see how things are going.

 (I lift up my shirt for the medical exam)

 Doctor: Everything looks great, there's a baby inside there for sure!